gnieboer/tsp-redesign/pages/annuity-basics/annuity-benefits-and-limitations.md

 If you name a joint annuitant other than your spouse who is more than 10 years younger than you, you must choose a joint life annuity with the 50% survivor benefit in most cases.

-For more information about joint annuitants, refer to the Life Annuities section of the booklet _[Withdrawing Your TSP Account After Leaving Federal Service](https://www.tsp.gov/PDF/formspubs/tspbk02.pdf)._
+For more information about joint annuitants, refer to the Life Annuities section of the booklet [Withdrawing From Your TSP Account for Separated and Beneficiary Participants](https://www.tsp.gov/PDF/formspubs/tspbk02.pdf).

 ## Annuity payment options
 Once you’ve chosen either a single life or a joint life annuity, you must decide whether you want to receive "level" or "increasing" payments.